Winning An Award: Your Complete Guide To A Successful Entry

 DO’s

 ✔ DO – follow the guidelines.
-For instance, if the award criteria ask for photos showing work before, during and after – provide them.
-Similarly, if you need to demonstrate performance – add the metrics.
+If the award criteria ask for photos showing work before, during and after – provide them.
+If you need to demonstrate performance, say for social media awards, add the metrics.

 ✔ DO – proofread your entry.
-Granted, the judges aren’t going to check that the grammar is perfect but, you do need to make sure you haven’t repeated yourself too much.
+The judges aren’t going to check that the grammar is perfect but, you do need to make sure you haven’t repeated yourself too much.
 You should also look out for glaring errors and make sure you’ve included all the stats and figures.

-✔ DO – inform anybody involved in the award entry that you will enter the project or campaign.
-Afterall, the last thing you need is to upset a work colleague or client by having their name or product splashed all over social media.
+✔ DO – get client approval from anybody involved in the award entry that you will enter the project or campaign.
+The last thing you need is to upset a work colleague or client by having their name or product splashed all over social media posts.

 ✔ DO – read the questions.
-Ok, we’re taking you back to your school exam days, what are the questions on the entry form actually asking for?
-Once you’ve reviewed them, ask yourself if you’ve provided enough information to support their criteria.
+Ok, we’re taking you back to your school exam days, what are the questions on the entry form actually asking for.
+Have you provided enough information to support their criteria?

 ✔ DO – give yourself plenty of time.
-While it may feel like the deadline for entering may be months away, time will suddenly disappear, especially if you’ve got to get permission from multiple parties.
-Ultimately, giving yourself time to pull together a thorough award entry will not only reduce a lot of stress but ultimately result in a better entry.
+The deadline for entering may be months away but this is a time intensive process, especially if you’ve got to get permission from multiple parties.
+Giving yourself time to pull together a thorough award entry will not only reduce a lot of stress but ultimately result in a better entry.

 DONT’s

 ✘ DON’T – forget to keep an eye on the awards website and socials.
-More often than not, they will post lots of updates on deadline date reminders and if there are any extensions to those dates.
+They will post lots of updates on deadline date reminders and if there are any extensions to those dates.

 ✘ DON’T – use lots of jargon and technical terms.
-In most cases, you’re not impressing anyone and it may not help your entry.
-Instead, aim for clear and concise answers that effectively convey your message.
+If you get an industry expert to write your award entry, they can end up using lots of jargon.
+In most cases, you’re not impressing anyone and, if the judging panel don’t understand the information, it may not help your entry.
+Go for clear answers.

 ✘ DON’T – write down something for the sake of writing.
-Remember, it’s a case of quality over quantity.
-In fact, going long on your descriptions doesn’t necessarily make the entry more impressive, and sometimes saying the main points in fewer words can have just as much impact.
+Let’s just say it’s a case of quality over quantity.
+Going long on your descriptions doesn’t necessarily make the entry more impressive and sometimes saying the main points in fewer words can have just as much impact.

 ✘ DON’T – we’ve said it once and we’ll say it again DO NOT IGNORE THE CRITERIA.
-In fact, read them, then read them again, and then read them again.
-Keep in mind that these criteria are there for a reason, and failing to meet even one can result in your award entry being rejected.
+In fact, read them, then read them again and then read them again.
+They are there for a reason and failing to meet one criterion can result in your award entry being rejected.

-✘ DON’T – forget, it’s not always the biggest budget projects or campaigns that win.
-Sometimes you need that interesting story to tell.
-By getting the basics right, you can still be an award-entry winner.
+✘ DON’T – forget, it’s not always the biggest budget projects or campaigns that win and sometimes you need interesting or personal stories to tell.
+Get the basics right and you can still be an award entry winner.

-If you need some support with writing your award please don’t get in touch with the Aura PR Team or visit our LinkedIn for frequent tips and guides.
+If you need some support with writing your award please don’t hesitate to get in touch with the Aura PR Team or visit our LinkedIn for frequent tips and guides.